ksambaiah/Programming/configmgmt/puppet-theory.md

 ```

 We listed examples of file, user, service and package resource types.
 We didn't cover
-how to make depenency or all options for each resource type, they will be covered in lab.
+how to make dependency or all options for each resource type, they will be covered in lab.

 Resources are the building blocks of puppet.
 Each resource describes the desired state for some aspects of a system, such as service, file, and package.
 Resources in the puppet are aggregated together by using either "define" or "classes."
 This feature provides help in organizing a module.
 Every resource declaration at least contains a resource type, a title, and a set of attributes.